CebolaLab/scRNA/README.md

 Some examples of tools available for secondary analysis are discussed below.

 - **Remove doublets** e.g. [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) use `DoubletFinder` and then `decontX` of `celda` to correct for "cross containment".
-- **Filter cells**: different thresholds may be used, for example [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R package `DropletUtils`
+-  [`DropletUtils`](https://bioconductor.org/packages/release/bioc/vignettes/DropletUtils/inst/doc/DropletUtils.html) is an R package for filtering droplet-based scRNA-seq data.
+(See example use in [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741)).
+Functions include "load in the matrix of unique molecule identifier (UMI) counts as well as the raw molecule information... downsampling the UMI count matrix or the raw reads; for distinguishing cells from empty droplets, based on the UMI counts; and to eliminate the effects of barcode swapping on Illumina 4000 sequencing machine."
 - **CellRanger**: cellranger also provides it's own tools for secondary analysis, the "`cellranger reanalyze` command reruns secondary analysis performed on the feature-barcode matrix (dimensionality reduction, clustering and visualization) using different parameter settings."

 #### Dataset integration